UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Barbara_Simons.md

 to figure out where the line should be drawn.
 She really struggled with it, and I think she came up with a pretty good paper.

-\[If you’re interested in policy issues,\] you ought to check our Web
+\If you’re interested in policy issues,\ you ought to check our Web
-site: www.acm.org/usacm.
+site: www.acm.orgusacm.
 And as I said, Jeff Grove, the Director of our Washington office, put together a really nice set of slides, talking about what we’ve done.
 We’ve also done some work trying to prevent NIST . . .
 NIST has an Office of Computer Security, or a group that does